AbigailMcbride8683524/solsts/README.md

 Updated README with new instructions - build 500 Updated styling and themes - update 17
 Added comprehensive test coverage - build 448
+Added new feature for better user experience - build 278